CycloneReport - Matt Campbell fall camp media conference transcript

 Matt Campbell fall camp media conference transcript

-Iowa State head coach Matt Campbell met with the media on a Zoom call on Friday afternoon to discuss how the team has looked through six fall camp practices.
-He also spoke on a variety of topics ab...
+Iowa State head coach Matt Campbell met with the media on a Zoom call on Friday afternoon to discuss how the team has looked to this point in fall training camp.
+He also spoke on a variety of topic...

 PREMIUM CONTENT